liamjjmcnamara/sicsthsense/README.md

 SICSthSense
 ===========

-We have a documentation site describing the project and how to get started! http://docs.sense.sics.se
+We have a documentation site describing the project and how to get started: http://docs.sense.sics.se

 This repository contain many different aspects of the SICSthSense system: